County modifies landfill fees

 "We are an enterprise fund and need to be conscientious of our fees and how we pay for things," Scott said.

-For more information on the new landfill fee changes, which will be instituted on July 1, visit http://www.summitcounty.org/landfill.
+For more information on the new landfill fee changes, which have been instituted on July 1, visit http://www.summitcounty.org/landfill.